 - Harmonic distortion can effect other equipment connected to the same grid system.

 CTM GridHawk filters solve all of these problems while reducing capitol investment (CAPEX), operating cost (OPEX), and increasing over all system efficiency.
 In all, CTM has filters designed for max current loads between 80 and 950 amps, providing a wide selection of products and price points.
+Not all passive harmonic filters are equal.
+Learn more about what sets CTM Gridhawk filters apart from all other harmonic mitigation solutions.

 For more information on passive harmonic filter basics, contact CTM today.